-Wellesley Teacher Scholars gain internship experience (and possible licensure) at the high school (grades 8-12), middle school (grades 5-8), or elementary school (grades 1-6) level.
-Elementary Wellesley Teacher Scholars also receive training in social and emotional learning from Wellesley College’s Open Circle program.
-Please consult with Ken Hawes about middle and high school education and with Noah Rubin about elementary education to plan a program of study.
+Wellesley Teacher Scholars gain internship experience (and possible licensure) at the high school (grades 8-12) and middle school (grades 5-8) levels.
+Our elementary school (grades 1-6) level program will be closed to new students as of August 2022.
+Please consult with Noah Rubin or Ken Hawes about middle and high school education to plan a program of study.

 Course Requirements for teacher certification are:

 at least one introductory course from those listed in the first requirement of teaching and learning studies minor; and

 arts and sciences coursework appropriate to the specific teaching field (please contact the department for details); and